Bolingbrook, Illinois: Major highways

+Railways

+The BNSF Southern Transcon (Santa Fe) and the Metra Heritage Corridor line.
+They run through nearby Romeoville.

 Education

-Most of Bolingbrook lies within the boundaries of Valley View School District 365U and Fountaindale Public Library District, both of which also include nearby Romeoville, Illinois.
-Other school districts that serve Bolingbrook include Plainfield School District 202, Indian Prairie School District 204, Naperville School District 203, Woodridge School District 68, and Downers Grove High School District 99.
+In Will County, most of Bolingbrook is in the Valley View Community Unit School District 365U while parts are in Indian Prairie Community Unit School District 204, Plainfield School District 202, and Naperville Community Unit District 203.
+In DuPage County, the portions of Bolingbrook are in Woodridge School District 68 and Community High School District 99 (Downers Grove High School District 99).

+Most of Bolingbrook lies within the boundaries of Fountaindale Public Library District, which, along with the Valley View district, also includes all or portions of nearby Romeoville.

 Early history

 School District 365U was originally known as District 94.
-It took its present name when it became the first school district in the United States to implement the 45-15 plan, in which schools were occupied year round with 3/4 of the students in session at any one time.
+It took its present name when it became the first school district in the United States to implement the 45-15 plan, in which schools were occupied year-round, with three-quarters of the students in session at any one time.
 Students went to school for 9 weeks and then had 3 weeks off.
 Additionally, teachers were optionally allowed to work year-round.

 The first school built in Bolingbrook was North View School at 151 E. Briarcliff Rd., Bolingbrook, IL (now closed).